Last Updated on July 17, 2021 by Dr. Sanusi Umar, MD

-When cysteine molecules combine to form cysteine, this amino acid is important for building the keratin structure of your hair.
+When cysteine molecules combine to form cysteine, this amino acid is important for building your hair’s keratin structure.
 Any time you decide to incorporate a new supplement into your diet, it is best to speak to your physician.
 Otherwise, you may want to consider eating food sources rich in this nutrient or use an effective topical product containing cysteine.
-Improving the texture, sheen, and strengthwill be contingent on many factors.
+Improving the texture, sheen, and strength of your hair will be contingent on many factors.
 Increasing your L-cysteine intake may have varying effects on different individuals.

 What is the recommended L-cysteine dosage for hair health?

 The minimum recommended dosage for daily L-cysteine intake is 1400mg.
 Supplement tablets usually range from 200-500mg.
 Your doctor can provide dosage levels that would be safe and effective for your body.
 The side effects of consuming excessive L-cysteine for hair growth include nausea, diarrhea, constipation, rashes, fever, low blood pressure, headaches, vomiting, and liver complications.
 Carefully formulated topical products containing L-cysteine (with the aid of safe, effective skin-penetrating compounds) can help prevent the occurrence of toxicity from taking excessive doses orally, providing a more direct route to the follicles themselves.

 (1) Hertel H, Gollnick H, Matthies C, et al. Low dosage retinol and L-cysteine combination improve alopecia of the diffuse type following long-term oral administration.
 [Article in German] Hautarzt 1989;40(8):490-5.